Snowpark Checkpoints library: Collectors¶

 Function parameters:

-df: The PySpark DataFrame.
+df: The PySpark DataFrame

-checkpoint_name: The name of the checkpoint.
-Starts with a letter (A-Z, a-z) or an underscore (_) and contains only letters, underscores and decimal digits (0-9).
+Starts with a letter (A-Z, a-z) or an underscore (_) and contains only letters, underscores, and numbers (0-9).

-sample: (optional) The sample size.
 The default value is 1.0 (entire PySpark DataFrame) in a range from 0 to 1.0.

-mode: (optional) The execution mode.
-Options are
+mode: (Optional) The execution mode

 SCHEMA

-andDATAFRAME
+(default) andDATAFRAME

-.output_path: (optional) The output path to save the checkpoint.
 The default value is the current working directory.

-A timestamp when the collection point started.
+A timestamp for when the collection point started

-The relative path of the file where the collection point is.
+The relative path of the file where the collection point is

-The line of code of the file where the collection point is.
+The line of code of the file where the collection point is

-The name of the collection point checkpoint.
+The name of the collection point checkpoint

-The result of the collection point (fail or pass).
+The result of the collection point (fail or pass)

 Schema inference collected data mode (Schema)¶